rails/rails/guides/source/error_reporting.md

 end
 ```

-After defining the subscriber class, register it by calling [`Rails.error.subscribe`](https://api.rubyonrails.org/classes/ActiveSupport/ErrorReporter.html#method-i-subscribe) method in an initializer:
+After defining the subscriber class, you can register it by calling the [`Rails.error.subscribe`](https://api.rubyonrails.org/classes/ActiveSupport/ErrorReporter.html#method-i-subscribe) method:

 ```ruby
 Rails.error.subscribe(ErrorSubscriber.new)